 You should reserve your destination wedding room block as soon as your destination wedding location is confirmed.
-The sooner you contract your wedding room block the better, as you’re more likely to receive a more favorable rate booking far in advance, and the payment terms are normally better as well.
+The sooner you contract your wedding room block the better, as you’re more likely to receive a more favorable rate booking far in advance, and the payment terms are normally better for guests as well.

 This sounds like a lot to take on.
 Why would I even worry about a room block anyway?
 I’ll just let my guests book their rooms wherever they want.

 I hear this all the time – and it may not be as simple as it seems.
 Let me tell you why (please note that this next section and bit of info refers mainly to resort all inclusive type properties) –

 - Resorts sell out more than you think!
 Without a contracted room block, if your resort sells out, your guests will not be able to attend your wedding.
 Or, more commonly, all the lowest priced room categories are sold out, so guests may end up priced out of attending your wedding.
 The 2 most common room categories to be sold out at a resort first are the lowest priced room and the highest priced room (think Presidential Suites).
 I’ve actually had the flip side of this happen as well – a couple and their guests all wanted the Presidential and highest room categories, but the resort was sold out of all rooms, except for basic Garden View options.